Multi Vehicle Mixed Integer Programming

 The papers model the obstacles as being rectangular, but we can always extend it to being general convex polygons.
 In this case, we would want the vehicle to lie outside the intersection of the half-spaces formed by the edges of the polygon.

-Where $O_l$ represents the space inside the $\lth$ convex $P$ sided polygon.
+Where OlO_l represents the space inside the lth\lth convex PP sided polygon.

 Implementation